Common Causes For Atlanta Burn Injuries

 Burn injuries may also be the responsibility of a negligent driver whose conduct causes a crash.
 Sometimes a power company may be responsible for faulty electrical equipment that causes a burn, such as a downed power line.
 Burns caused by structural fires may be the fault of improper upkeep, maintenance, or construction of a building.
 In these cases, it is likely the owner, proprietor, or contractor in charge of the building that is held responsible.
 For example, an apartment complex may be responsible where a resident is burned as the result of an exploding hot water heater, improper wiring, or faulty construction.

 The impact of serious burns is always significant.
 The physical and emotional harm that a burn victim suffers is huge.
 Financial stress can also impact the lives of burn victims.
 If you, or a loved one, has suffered a serious burn, you may be entitled to monetary compensation.
 Executing a lawsuit like this always requires the help of a qualified Atlanta burn injury attorney.
-If you have any questions about burn injuries and legal action, please call us at (866) 249-5513 or (404) 995-3955.
+If you have any questions about burn injuries and legal action, please call us at (404) 995-3955.